tin-cat/emailqueue/README.md

 * Inject any number of emails super-fast and inmediately free your app to do other things.
 Let Emailqueue do the job in the background.
 * Prioritize emails: Specify a priority when injecting an email and it will be sent before any other queued emails with lower priorities.
 E.g: You can inject 100k emails for a newsletter with priority 10 (they will take a while to be sent), and still inject an important email (like a password reminder message) with priority 1 to be sent ASAP even before the huge newsletter has been sent.
 * Schedule emails: Inject now an email and specify a future date/time for a scheduled delivery.
-* The code is quite naive, built in the early 2000s.
-But boy, it's been tested!
-This means it will be very easy for you if you decide to branch/fork it and improve it.
-Emailqueue is a funny grown old man.
+* The code base is quite old, with its roots in the early 2000s.
+Boy, it's been tested!
+Emailqueue is a funny, reliable grown old man.

 # Docker version #